jpierel14/codeToPackage/Docs/source/install.rst

 Install latest development version
 ==================================

-MKLA is being developed `on github
+codeToPackage is being developed `on github
 <https://github.com/codetopackage>`_.
 To get the latest development
 version using ``git``::